Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 • Beginner swimmers who want to feel the catch more clearly.

-• Adults returning to the pool who want upper-body focus.
+• Adults returning to the pool who want to rebuild upper-body endurance.

-• Triathletes working on a longer, smoother pull.
+• Triathletes working on a longer, smoother freestyle pull.

-• Anyone who wants a technique-focused pull session.
+• Anyone who wants a technique-first pull session.

 Gear